alekseikud/concurrency-bench/README.md

 # concurrency-bench

-A Python-based framework for benchmarking concurrency performance across a variety of tests and database operations.
+A Python-based toolkit that helps decide between threading, multiprocessing, and async paradigms by benchmarking their performance on various tests and database operations.

 ## Features